gnunn1/modernize-apps-jboss/docs/cdk-docs/md/05-reactive-microservices.md

 **4. Test the route**

-Test the route by running `curl http://www-coolstore-dev.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/services/cart/99999`

-You should get a complete set of products, along with their inventory.
+Test the route by running `curl http://www-coolstore-dev.[[HOST_SUBDOMAIN]]/services/cart/99999` You should get a complete set of products, along with their inventory."

 **5. Test the UI**

-Open the monolith UI and observe that the new catalog is being used along with the monolith:
+Navigate back to the RDP session and open a tab in your browser pointing to the monolith UI and observe that the new catalog is being used along with the monolith:

 ![Greeting](../../../assets/mono-to-micro-part-2/coolstore-web.png)